s-xiang/git-meta/README.md

 - number of developers -- exacerbate other listed issues, and can cause contention on servers

-Google has famously built its own proprietary mono-repo.
-Before starting this project, we investigated some potential open-source solutions:
+Before starting this project, we investigated some potential open-source
+solutions:

 [Gitslave](http://gitslave.sourceforge.net)
 [myrepos](https://myrepos.branchable.com)